Le Macchiole

 Vineyards: Vignone 1999, Ulivino 2016

-Training System: guyot and head-trained
+Training System: guyot

 Yield: 900 gr per plant

-Harvest period: first and second week of September
+Harvest period: first week of September

 Winemaking: fermentation and maceration for 30 days in concrete tanks